wolfgangj/okami/README.md

 ## Status

+2022-08-31: The x86-64 version of the okami engine is mostly done and seems to work well so far.
+I am mostly concentrating on implementing PropulsionScript now.

 2022-07-15: I have documented my new vision for the `okami` platform above.

-2022-07-07: Guess what, I have picked up working on `okami` again and I am porting it to x86-64.
+2022-07-07: I have picked up working on `okami` again and I am porting it to x86-64.

 ## Who?